reckoner165/ForkableRecipes/hot_and_sour_noodles.md

 ### Variations
 - Add a soft boiled egg to make it fuller
-  - Insert egg into boiling water and let it boil for 5min

 ## Attribution
 A modification of Kenji's late night hot & sour noodles